apitoolkit/testkit/README.md

 | `testkit-release-test-x86_64-unknown-linux-gnu.tar.gz`| 64-bit Linux (GNU)    |

 After downloading, extract the zip file and proceed to install the extracted file.
-If you're using macOS, you can use Homebrew to install, like so:
+Alternatively, if you're using macOS, you can use Homebrew to install, like so:

 1. Tap the `testkit` release repository to add it as a source for Homebrew formulae using the command below: